-Proposed Recommendation from Committee on Rulemaking | May 24, 2021
+Proposed Recommendation | June 17, 2021

 1 Under the Administrative Procedure Act (APA), agencies must give members of the 2 public notice of proposed rules and the opportunity to offer their "data, views, or arguments" for 3 the agencies' consideration.
-1 For each proposed rule subject to these notice-and-comment 4 procedures, agencies create and maintain an online public rulemaking docket in which they 5 collect and publish the comments they receive as well as other publicly available information 6 about the proposed rule.
-2 Agencies must then process, read, and analyze the comments received.
-7 The APA requires agencies to consider the "relevant matter presented" in the comments received 8 and to provide a "concise general statement of [the rule's] basis and purpose."
-When a rule is 9 challenged on judicial review, courts have required agencies to demonstrate that they have 10 considered and responded to any comment that raises a significant issue.
-4 The notice-and- 11 comment process is an important opportunity for the public to provide input on a proposed rule 12 and the agency to "avoid errors and make a more informed decision" on its rulemaking.
-5
+For each proposed rule subject to these notice-and-comment 4 procedures, agencies create and maintain an online public rulemaking docket in which they 5 collect and publish the comments they receive as well as other publicly available information 6 about the proposed rule.2 Agencies must then process, read, and analyze the comments received.
+7 The APA requires agencies to consider the "relevant matter presented" in the comments received and to provide a "concise general statement of [the rule's] basis and purpose."
+When a rule is 8 9 challenged on judicial review, courts have required agencies to demonstrate that they have considered and responded to any comment that raises a significant issue.4 The notice-and-10